gvwilson/thirdbit/src/fiction/iffy/index.md

 *Crack!*
 She jumped at the sound of a shot.
-Ignacio swore and fired again.
+Edson swore and fired again.

 "Come on!"
 He yanked the tent off her and pulled her to her feet.